openstack-archive/refstack-client/README.rst

    completed.
 This is saved in .tempest/.testrepository.
 When you use the 'upload' command, you can also override the Refstack API server uploaded to with the --url option.

+**Tempest Hacking**

+By default, refstack-client installs Tempest into the `.tempest` directory.
+If you're interested in working with Tempest directly for debugging or configuration, you can activate a working Tempest environment by switching to that directory and using the installed dependencies.

+1. `cd .tempest`
+2. run tempest with `./run_tempest.sh -V ` or `source ./.venv/bin/activate`
+   and run tests manually with `testr`.

+This will make the entire Tempest environment available for you to run, including the `run_tempest` script and `testr`.